keith-turner/mixer/README.md

 # Mixer

-Simple prototype for creating a derived graph by merging nodes from different social networks using [Deriggy] and [Fluo].
+Prototype for creating a derived graph by merging nodes from different social networks using [Deriggy] and [Fluo].
 Building this on Fluo has two benefits.
-First, Fluo enables handling of large graphs that do not fit on a single machine.
+First, Fluo enables handling of very large graphs that do not fit on a single machine.
 Second, Fluo makes it possible to continuously recompute the derived graph as the source data changes.
 This prototype goes with the [talk](https://youtu.be/oqrjEexMLVE) given at the [Accumulo
 Summit](http://accumulosummit.com/) in 2017.

 ## Running Mixer